msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

 This drawing suggests the code below as a recipe for drawing an isosceles triangle.
-Before creating a function from the code, let's test it.
+But before creating a function from the code, let's test it.

 .. activecode:: ac-triangle-warmup
     :language: python